 To the outside world, Melbourne presents an idyllic image as one of the most livable cities in the world.
 Known for its vibrant art and music scene, its thriving coffee and dining culture, as well as its legendary public venues like St. Kilda and the Federation Square, Melbourne is definitely a city worth its salt.

 It’s hard to imagine accidents and other unfortunate incidents happening here, but they most certainly do—you just don’t hear about it all the time.
 And with recent statistics shedding light on the fact that less than 5% of Australians are prepared for emergency situations or how to manage emergency first aid response, it becomes all the more important for Melbourne residents to undergo first aid training.

 At Australia Wide First Aid, it is our goal to become a major driving force in making first aid training more easily accessible to both individuals and companies in Melbourne.
-As a nationally recognised training organisation (RTO no. 31961), we are committed to delivering top-quality first aid training and first aid supplies to our clients.
+As a nationally recognised training organisation (RTO no. 31961), we are committed to delivering top-quality first aid training to our clients.
 We offer a range of courses across 21 different locations Australia, which include Melbourne and other areas in the State of Victoria.
 The following are the courses that we offer:

 - Express CPR